I am an art mom. I am very definitely not a crafty mom, but art? Art, I can do.

 So it follows that we have tons and tons of artwork, in various phases of "finished" floating about our small apartment.
 And since Jackson Pollock is one of my very favorite artists....I obviously don't need a recognizable shape to love the art.
 But, given the size of our space, we did need a cool way to display!
 My old method of scotch-taping-to-the-wall (see it in my previous post on easy Montessori-style shelves) just wasn't cutting it.
 After much research, we decided on Ikea's Dignitet Curtain Wire System ($14.99) plus hooks ($4.99).

-NOTE: Denver still doesn't have an Ikea, but we found the entire Dignitet system on Ebay for $30, including shipping.
+NOTE: Denver didn't have an Ikea, but we found the entire Dignitet system on Ebay for $30, including shipping.
 Done and done.

 Use magnetic chalkboard paint or (just magnetic primer) on your walls, the affix your child's artwork to the wall with cool magnets.
-The pic at left shows HGTV's take, using magnetic chalkboard paint to display old photos, but I think kid's art would also be cool.
+The pic above shows HGTV's take, using magnetic chalkboard paint to display old photos, but I think kid's art would also be cool.